airtai/faststream/CONTRIBUTING.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - **Explain why this enhancement would be useful** to most fastkafka users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

-### Solving Opened Issues
+### Your First Code Contribution

+A great way to start contributing to FastKafka would be by solving an issue tagged with "good first issue".
 To find a list of issues that are tagged as "good first issue" and are suitable for newcomers, please visit the following link: [Good first issues](https://github.com/airtai/fastkafka/labels/good%20first%20issue)

 These issues are beginner-friendly and provide a great opportunity to get started with contributing to FastKafka.
 Choose an issue that interests you, follow the contribution process mentioned in [Way of working](#way-of-working) and [Before a PR](#before-a-pr), and help us make FastKafka even better!